FormidableLabs/radium-grid/README.md

   - ...with the lowest props in the tree overriding parent props.

 ## Prerelease
-Although this is prerelease software, we don't anticipate breaking public API changes.
+Although this is prerelease software, we'll do our best to avoid breaking public API changes.

 ## Installation
 `npm install --save radium-grid`